zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide200.md

 ![D:\\Workshop\_Bot\\BotsLab2\\Capture15.PNG](images/200/image12.png)

-Now, if you go back to the Skill you can see the response like below:
+Now, if you go back to the Skill you can see the response similar to the one below:

 ![](images/200/image13.png)